Involve EnergyGet your numbers

 There are four ways to pay for commercial solar in New Zealand: cash, green business lending, a dated special offer like the ASB Smart Solar Loan, or a power purchase agreement where you never own the system.
 The table below is the comparison we wish more vendors published, including who captures the Investment Boost deduction.

-The ASB Smart Solar Loan, and its deadline
+The ASB Smart Solar Loan, a dated rural offer

-As at June 2026 the standout dated offer is ASB's Smart Solar Loan: 0 percent fixed for five years on up to $150,000 of professionally installed solar and battery on rural property, for ASB rural customers, reverting to ASB's floating base rate after the fixed term.
-ASB's published terms apply it to applications made before 30 June 2026.
+A standout dated offer has been ASB's Smart Solar Loan: 0 percent fixed for five years on up to $150,000 of professionally installed solar and battery on rural property, for ASB rural customers, reverting to ASB's floating base rate after the fixed term.
+Offers like this run to bank deadlines and then lapse or renew, so treat it as an example of what rural lending can look like and check ASB for current terms.

 Two honest notes.
 First, an interest-free $150,000 over five years means repayments of about $2,500 a month, so the offer suits projects whose savings can carry that pace, and larger projects stack it with other lending for the remainder.
 Second, offers like this lapse and renew on bank timetables: this page is dated, and our calculator and proposals only ever include offers that are live on the day you run them.
 If the ASB offer has lapsed by the time you read this, the rest of the structure below still stands.